isomerpages/moe-victoriajc/_culture-of-excellence/Achievements/Class of 2024.md

 <div class="isomer-image-wrapper">
 <img style="width: 50%;" height="auto" width="100%" alt="" src="/images/2024 A Level Results/13.jpg">
 </div>
-<p>A true force of nature and an incredible leader.
-Not only was she the
+<p>Beatrice is a true force of nature and an incredible leader.
+Not only
-Chairperson of the VJC Dance Club, but she also broke stereotypes by being one of only three girls taking Computing – an area typically dominated by boys.</p>
+was she the Chairperson of the VJC Dance Club, she also broke stereotypes by being one of only three girls taking Computing – an area typically dominated by boys.</p>
 <p>During the intense National Day Parade period, Beatrice truly shined.
 Managing the operations of over 100 participants with such poise and precision,